dylanon/tham-wp-theme/README.md

 4. Hard code 'Why Analysis' post ID into *Analysis* posts view.
 5. Change logo link - now leads to Blog or Present, depending on where you are.
 6. Incorporate newly edited photography.
-7. Blog and Analysis single post view - *Older* and *Newer* post links now stay within each category (no mixing of categories).
+7. Blog and Analysis single post view
+  - *Older* and *Newer* post links now stay within each category (no mixing of categories).
+  - Add link back to Blog or Analysis page for easier navigation
-8. Round *Leave a Comment* box corners for Blog posts.
+  - Round *Leave a Comment* box corners for Blog posts.

 ### v1.3
 1. *Analysis* page